Synthesis-ASU-TML/Media-Choreography-Lower-Division/index.md

 - Create a series of applications built from [Max/MSP/Jitter](https://cycling74.com/) to enable students and collaborators to use some of the same realtime media manipulation techniques as are available to Synthesis @ ASU.
 - Provide software for teaching students and others interested in how to create "Media Environments" entry level tools to experiement with effects and media without the need to code them directly.

 ### Syllabus
+- [Unit 1](https://synthesis-asu-tml.github.io/Media-Choreography-Lower-Division/Unit_1): Introduction to Media Choreography Software
+    - A feet wettting of sorts.
+Simplified versions of audio and video processing software.

 ### Unit Descriptions and Download Links